mke9m/Vagrant-LAMP-Phalcon/README.md

 *Apache mod rewrite has been enabled
 *passwords in this script have been set to ‘password’ I suggest you change this before running the script.

-Webmin has been commented out as it is not working as expected.

 Instructions